Things that Models have been doing Terribly Wrong

 Do sexy shoot with random photographer

-There are many model-wannabes and also girls who simply love their photographs to be taken.
+There are many aspiring models and also girls who simply love their photographs to be taken.
 Given any opportunity, including sexy shoots, they will take it up.

 I strongly encourage people to take more photographs to gain experience and due to the reason that their youth is limited.
 However, there's a big difference between doing a "normal" and a sexy shoot.